Shameema007/Blood-Link/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: [Python, HTML, CSS, JavaScript]
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: [Flask]
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: [Flask, Jinja2]
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: [VS Code, Git, GitHub]

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]

----

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: [Donor registration system]
-- Feature 2: [Description]
+- Feature 2: [Search donors by blood group]
-- Feature 3: [Description]
+- Feature 3: [Emergency request highlighting]
-- Feature 4: [Description]
+- Feature 4: [Clean responsive UI]

 ---